Duke–UNC Pediatric Orthopaedic Surgery Fellowship

 The fellows will work closely with current residents and eight pediatric orthopaedic surgeons as they participate daily in clinics and the operating suite, inpatient rounds, and pediatric consults.
 In the clinic setting, the fellows will experience a mentored program designed to develop interviewing skills, expert physical examination, and judgment.
 In the operating room, the fellows will learn the technical aspects of surgery of the immature spine and extremities.
 Fellows will receive graded independent experience, including the ability to supervise resident trainees.

-Each month the fellows will participate in two joint conferences - one for complex cases and one for Pediatric Journal Club.
+Each month, the fellows participate in two joint conferences—one for complex cases and one for Pediatric Journal Club.
 In addition, there are monthly faculty lectures.

 Faculty